 As Passing of the Pioneers enters a second year, the fascinating stories keep coming.
 Who could not be taken in by James Parker’s story?
 Gold, Captain Moonlight and more than a stroke of good luck make it an interesting read.
 Or Octavius Palmer?
-While still a teenager, he travelled to California and took on the risky job of gold escort.
-John Weaver Greed started a business in Hamilton which still exists today and Mrs Isabella Gilholme’s business sense saw her acquire a portfolio of shops and houses.
+While still a teenager, he travelled to California and took on the risky job of gold escort, while Mrs Isabella Gilholme’s business sense saw her acquire a portfolio of shops and houses.

 Hannah BIRCHALL: Died July 1889 at Bridgewater.
 I have mentioned Hannah Birchall before.
 In the News -May 26 was about the passing of Mrs Hugh Kittson who was Margaret Jennings, daughter of Hannah.
 Hannah’s husband, Margaret’s father, was Cook Abraham Jennings.
 Hannah and Abraham arrived in the district during the 1840s.

 Amelia PITTS: Died 11 July 1897 at Myamyn.
 Mrs Dudden was known by many around Myamyn due to husband Stephen Dudden’s work as a storekeeper in the town.
 She arrived in Victoria during the 1850s.
 From a search at Trove, I found that only three months earlier on April 19, 1897, the Dudden’s residence, behind their shop, was destroyed by fire